 Yes.
 Most Meridian features are supported on non-Aruba network infrastructures.

-Aruba Beacons are required for blue dot location awareness and campaigns.
+Aruba Beacons are required for blue dot location awareness.

 Aruba Tags do require an Aruba network infrastructure.

-What are the minimum supported iOS and Android versions for Meridian AppMaker and mobile SDKs?
+What are the minimum supported iOS and Android versions for Meridian mobile SDKs?

-The minimum supported Android version is Marshmallow (23).
+The minimum supported Android version is Oreo 8.0 (API 26).